GPAI's Parallel Problem Generator: AI That Rewrites the Problem and Redraws the Figure

 Get Started

-Try GPAI's Twin Problem Generator →
+Try GPAI's Parallel Problem Generator →

 Frequently Asked Questions

-What is a twin problem?
+What is a parallel problem?

-A twin problem is a new version of an existing problem that preserves the solution structure of the original — same concept, same solution strategy, same difficulty level — while using different values and a redrawn figure.
+A parallel problem is a new version of an existing problem that preserves the solution structure of the original — same concept, same solution strategy, same difficulty level — while using different values and a redrawn figure.
 It exercises the same reasoning as the original without being a copy.
-Two students who each solve their own twin version are solving equivalent problems, but neither answer helps with the other.
+Two students who each solve their own parallel version are solving equivalent problems, but neither answer helps with the other.

 What does "equivalent-structure preservation" mean?

 Yes.
 Upload a photo of any STEM problem — from a textbook, a handwritten worksheet, or a previous exam.
-GPAI reads the problem text and any figures it contains, then generates a complete twin with redrawn figures and a verified solution.
+GPAI reads the problem text and any figures it contains, then generates a complete parallel with redrawn figures and a verified solution.

 Yes.
 GPAI's Chemistry engine uses RDKit to compute molecular structures and reaction mechanisms from first principles.
 When conditions change in a chemistry problem, the mechanism, structure, or reaction diagram is redrawn from scratch — including electron-pushing arrows, wedge/dash stereochemistry, and oxidation state tracking through catalytic cycles.

 Yes — this is one of the primary educator use cases.
-Because each twin has different values and a redrawn figure, answer sharing provides no advantage.
+Because each parallel has different values and a redrawn figure, answer sharing provides no advantage.
 Structurally identical but numerically and visually distinct exam versions can be generated for every student in the class.

-GPAI generates a step-by-step solution for each twin problem and checks it for internal consistency.
+GPAI generates a step-by-step solution for each parallel problem and checks it for internal consistency.
 For chemistry problems, RDKit's valency verification catches incorrect intermediates and corrects them automatically.
 For STEM calculations, the solution is verified across all steps so propagated errors are caught before they reach you.

 The generator works across physics, mathematics, chemistry, and engineering.
 It supports any problem type whose figures are handled by the TikZ engine (circuit diagrams, free body diagrams, graphs, vector fields, phase portraits, control system block diagrams) or the Chemistry engine (molecular structures, reaction mechanisms, catalytic cycles).

-Is the Twin Problem Generator free?
+Is the Parallel Problem Generator free?

 GPAI offers a free tier with access to core features.
-Full access to the Twin Problem Generator — including figure regeneration and verified solutions — is available on paid plans.
+Full access to the Parallel Problem Generator — including figure regeneration and verified solutions — is available on paid plans.
 See pricing at gpai.app.

 GPAI is an AI STEM workspace — Visuals, Problems, and Chat in one subscription.
-The Twin Problem Generator is part of GPAI Problems: built for educators who need complete, cheat-proof exam variations, and for students who need one more problem just like the last one.
+The Parallel Problem Generator is part of GPAI Problems: built for educators who need complete, cheat-proof exam variations, and for students who need one more problem just like the last one.